- Market Research

-Bricolage is a term used to describe multiple or multi-perspectival research methods; also a way to learn and solve problems by trying, testing and playing around.
-It avoids the reductionism in any single method (monological) and mimetic research approaches (5 and 6).
-It enables more deductive reasoning (in which a conclusion is based on the concordance of multiple premises) and produces more comprehensive and specific insights.
+Bricolage is a term used to describe multiple or multi-perspectival research methods; also a way to learn, and solve problems, by trying, testing and playing around.
+It avoids the reductionism in any single method (monological) and also mimetic research approaches (5 and 6).
+It also enables more deductive reasoning (in which a conclusion is based on the concordance of multiple premises).
+Lastly, it produces more comprehensive and specific insights.

 Qualitative research data is usually unstructured so a key challenge is to manage, shape and make sense it.
-The most common qualitative market research analysis method is observer impression.
-Computers and software offer a repository and tools to classify, sort, and arrange information.
-Though computers and software fail to think and human skill must spot themes, patterns, and uncover insight.
+The most common means of qualitative market research analysis method is observer impression.
+Computers and software also offer a means to classify, sort, and arrange information.
+Though computers and software fail to think.
+Leaving human skill to spot themes, patterns, and thus uncover insight.

 Skills and knowledge lie with the observer and analyst.
-For life stage and economic reasons, fieldwork and analysis tasks often fall to younger, less experienced researchers.
+However, for life stage and economic reasons, fieldwork and analysis tasks often fall to younger, less experienced researchers.
 While many are graduates, experience is acquired mainly on the job.
-Understanding both the research discipline, business world, and how to apply learnings to business takes time.
+Thus explaining why ‘business savvy’ may be lacking.

 Probing and testing cause and effect relationships also ensures more robust analysis.
-The ‘Manchester Map’ is a useful technique learned in management consulting days.
-This involves systematically reviewing findings and asking ‘so what does this mean?’ or ‘why does this happen?’.
-It helps sort and delineate information.
-Thus enabling clearer understanding and articulation of findings and conclusions.
+In particular, the ‘Manchester Map’ is useful technique learned in management consulting days.
+This involves systematically reviewing findings and then asking ‘so what does this mean?’ or ‘why does this happen?’.
+It also helps sort and delineate information.
+Thus helping understand and express findings and conclusions.